bugsounet/EXT-Spotify/README.md

 Extented for `MMM-GoogleAssistant`

-This module show current playback of any devices
+This plugin show current playback of any devices

 This module is an Extented plugins for `MMM-GoogleAssistant`